quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	to different channel and no audio was heard.
 	Channel swap issue is fixed and data always goes in right slot when simulatenous playback and capture is performed.
+August 17 2011: Rohit Kumar Sindhu: Audio FW Ver.03.00.15
+       BZ 4860 - Parameters not independent from one another BZ 4895 - Unable to get parameter block
+       BZ 6487 - LPE parameters side-effected (Parameter handling layers are algorithm instance unaware) BZ 6488 - Unable to set Equalizer IIR and FIR coefficients (Parameter size not constant) In BZ 4860, few parameters were not required, such as filter coefficient size for stereo mono EQ and DC removal module.
+Those parameters were removed as they were wasting lot of code.
+Also some of the parameters who are dependent on each other were logically combined.
+       In BZ 4895, get_param() interface with modules were not selective as set_param() inteface.
+So Get parameter interface was changed for user to selectively get the parameters.
+For this user is expected to send a pre allocated buffer to LPE in which LPE will copy back the data which it gets from the modules.
+       In BZ 6487, we removed the local storage of the coefficients parameters, the parameters are stored only in the persistance memory of the module instance, so no duplication happens.
+Packin and unpacking of parameters are completely removed from the LPE.
+Now the get set request goes directly to the module.
+       In BX 6488, fixed maximum size of FIR and IIR fileter coefficients are implemented.
+So if the size of actual parameters are less than maximum, in case of get the rest of the bytes are filled with zero, and in case of set rest of the parameters are skipped.